 Landing Fees & Charges Discussion (Draft)

-Agency Losses: Several government agencies reported substantial losses, including the Department of Health ($415.5 million) due to pandemic-related expenses like PPE and rapid antigen tests.
-Other agencies with significant losses include a regional rail operator, WorkSafe, the Victorian Managed Insurance Authority, and the Department of Families, Fairness, and Housing.
+Government Agencies in the Red: Several government agencies have reported substantial losses.
+The Department of Health alone racked up $415.5 million in losses due to pandemic-related expenses.
+Other agencies, like regional rail operators, WorkSafe, the Victorian Managed Insurance Authority, and the Department of Families, Fairness, and Housing, also incurred significant losses.

 Section 1 - Safety